 There is neither a test score “cut-off” requirement nor a GPA cut-off.
 The Summer Humanities Institute seeks students who demonstrate passion for and overall academic excellence in subjects related to the humanities.
 All application materials (such as work samples, written responses, test scores, teacher recommendations, etc.) are considered together.

-Is it OK for my parents to help me write my application?
+Is it okay for my parents to help me write my application?

-I have not taken a standardized test.
-Can I still apply?
+I haven't taken a standardized test.
+May I still apply?

 I am an international student.
 Do I need to take the TOEFL or IELTS?

 Given that the Humanities Institute program requires strong reading, writing, and discussion skills, we seek students who can successfully engage in the course through active participation.
 Strong speaking and listening skills in particular are essential for success.
-Students whose native language is not English and those who attend schools where English is not the primary language of instruction are encouraged to provide English-language proficiency tests if they have them; however, they are not required.
+Students whose native language isn't English and those who attend schools where English is not the primary language of instruction are encouraged to provide English-language proficiency tests if they have them.
+However, they are not required.
 If additional information about an applicant's English language proficiency is needed, a member of the Admissions Committee will contact the applicant directly to schedule a brief interview via Skype or other web conferencing platform.

-I do not have a writing sample that fulfills the requirement.
+I don't have a writing sample that fulfills the requirement.
 What do I do?

 Summer Humanities Institute: Online Application